mahdirastegari/TflRoadApi/README.md

 ```

 ### How to run the Tests:
-There are two types of tests available for this project 1-UnitTests and 2-Behavioural Tests, which you can run them by calling follwing command:
+There are two types of tests available for this project 1-UnitTests and 2-Behavioural Tests, which you can run by calling the following command:
 ```
 dotnet test
 ```